MyNamesLex/Kyte-Bot/README.md

 # Kyte-Bot

-Developing a better discord bot then what I had before
+Developing a better discord bot then what I had before, !help to see commands